exercism/docs/building/tracks/new/add-initial-exercises.md

 You should aim to implement exercises with varying degrees of difficulty: some easy ones, some intermediate ones and some hard ones.

 How difficult an exercise is depends on several factors, such as the involved concepts and the track's language.
-It might help to check what the exercise looks like in other tracks that have implemented the exercise, to better get feel for what the implementation could look like.
+It might help to check what the exercise looks like in other tracks that have implemented the exercise, to better get a feel for what the implementation could look like.

 Here are some difficulties with exercises: